 2.2.
-MICROORGANISMS
+Microorganisms

-Streptococcus sanguis 804 (NCTC 10904), a strain isolated from human dental plaque, was a gift from Prof. J. Carlsson, University of Umea, Uppsala, Sweden.
-Bacteria were stored as freeze-dried cultures or as sub-cultures on blood agar (see 2.1.2) slopes grown overnight at $37^{\circ}$ C and stored at $4^{\circ}$ C with fortnightly transfer.
+Streptococcus sanguis 804 (NCTC 10904), a strain isolated from human dental plaque, was a gift from Prof. J. Carlsson, University of Umeå, Uppsala, Sweden.
+Bacteria were stored as freeze-dried cultures or as sub-cultures on blood agar (see 2.1.2) slopes grown overnight at 37 $^{\circ}$ C and stored at 4 $^{\circ}$ C with fortnightly transfer.

-2.3 METHODS
+2.3.
+Methods

-2.3.1 Growth of S. sanguis 804
+2.3.1.
+Growth of S. sanguis 804

-S. sanguis 804 was grown in batch culture as described by Beeley and Black (1977).
-Various volumes of culture medium, all in conical flasks and from 0.25 to 4 l, were used.
+S. sanguis 804 was grown in batch culture as described by Beeley and Black (1977), Various volumes of culture medium, all in conical flasks and from 0.25 to 4 1, were used.

-Bacteria were grown in Carlsson's Diffusate Medium (see 2.1.2) containing 10 g/l D-glucose, at $37^{\circ}$ C and at a constant pH of 7.0 $\pm$ 0.1, in the apparatus shown in fig. 2.1.
+Bacteria were grown in Carlsson's Diffusate Medium (see 2.1.2) containing 10 g/l D-glucose, at 37 °C and at a constant pH of 7.0, in the apparatus shown in fig. 2.1.

-Cultures were inoculated with a 16 h liquid starter culture in the same medium, 2% of the culture volume, using a peristaltic pump and an automatic time switch. pH was controlled by means of a steamautoclavable combination glass electrode (Activion Glass Ltd., Leslie, Fife, Scotland) and a Radiometer Titrator TTTl (Radiometer A/S, Copenhagen, Denmark) which regulated addition of 1.0 mol/l NaOH (10 mol/l for 4 l cultures) by a peristaltic pump.
+Cultures were inoculated with a 16 h liquid starter culture in the same medium, 2% of the culture volume, using a peristaltic pump and an automatic time switch. pH was controlled by means of a steam-autoclavable combination glass electrode (Activion Glass Ltd., Leslie, Fife, Scotland) and a Radiometer Titrator TTT1 (Radiometer A/S, Copenhagen, Denmark) which regulated addition of 1.0 mol/l NaOH (10 mol/l for 4 1 cultures) by a peristaltic pump.

 Five different parameters were monitored during culture growth.
-(1) Depletion of glucose from culture fluid was measured quantitatively by the 'God-Perid' method (see section 2.3.3) and semi-quantitatively, for rapid estimations, using 'Clinistix' reagent strips (Ames Co., Slough, England).

-(2) Cell number was measured as turbidity $(E{540})$ of culture fluid.
-Black (1975) has shown for these cultures that turbidity of culture fluid, at 540 nm, is directly proportional to dry weight of washed cells, up to a turbidity of 1.4 (equivalent to about 250 μg dry weight of cells/ml).
-Samples of high cell density $(E{540} > 0.8)$ were diluted 1:10 in 0.9% w/v (154 mmol/1) NaCl before turbidity was measured.
-Fig. 2.1 BATCH CULTURE APPARATUS
+- Depletion of glucose from culture fluid was measured quantitatively by the 'God-Perid' method (see section 2.3.3) and semi-quantitatively, for rapid estimations, using 'Clinistix' reagent strips (Ames Co., Slough, England). - (2) Cell number was measured as turbidity (E{540}) of culture fluid.
+Black (1975) has shown for these cultures that turbidity of culture fluid, at 540 nm, is directly proportional to dry weight of washed cells, up to a turbidity of 1.4 (equivalent to about 250 μg dry weight of cells/ml), Samples of high cell density ($E{540} > 0.8$) were diluted 1:10 in 0.9%, w/v (154 mmol/l) NaCl before turbidity was measured. - (3) Acid production was monitored by a chart recorder (Radiometer Titrigraph SBRlc) connected to the microswitch relay which controlled addition of NaOH, The chart trace was a measure of cumulative pumping time of NaOH solution, The total amount of acid produced by the culture, at any given time, could be calculated from this trace, knowing the flow rate (pumping rate) and the concentration of the NaOH. - (4) Glucosyltransferase activity in culture supernatants was measured by the method of Cybulska and Pakula (1963a), as described in section 2.3.3. - (5) Protein concentration in culture supernatants was measured by the method of Lowry et al. (1951) as described in section 2.3.3.

-- (i) The temperature of the culture vessel was maintained at 37°C in a thermostatically controlled circulating water bath. - (ii) The pH of the culture was kept constant at 7.0 ± 0.1 by addition of NaOH, regulated by a pH-stat, as describ--ed in the text (p.46). - (iii) The air in the culture was kept sterile by means of a glass fibre or sintered glass filter. - (iv) Sterility of the culture was checked by examining Gram stains and by plating out samples on blood agar (see 2.1.2) at regular intervals.
+- (i) The temperature of the culture vessel was maintained at 37 °C in a thermostatically controlled circulating water bath. - (ii) The pH of the culture was kept constant at 7.0±0.1 by addition of NaOH, regulated by a pH-stat, as described in the text (Section 2.3.1). - (iii) The air in the culture was kept sterile by means of a glass fibre or sintered glass filter. - (iv) Sterility of the culture was checked by examining Gram stains and by plating out samples on blood agar (see 2.1.2) at regular intervals.